dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 );
 ```

 It is **critical** that whenever we want to capture data related to a specific event when that event occurs, the `dataLayer.push` function includes a field called `event` with a value set to the event type.
-That is because GTM uses the setting of value of the `event` field to trigger the firing of tags setup in GTM, and is hence essential to making Snowplow event tracking possible (because the Snowplow event tracking tag needs to fire following specfiic events) and the Snowplow ecommerce tracking possible (because that is, equally, triggered by specific purchase events.)
+That is because GTM uses the setting of value of the `event` field to trigger the firing of tags setup in GTM, and is hence essential to making DreamFactory event tracking possible (because the DreamFactory event tracking tag needs to fire following specfiic events) and the DreamFactory ecommerce tracking possible (because that is, equally, triggered by specific purchase events.)

 Now that we know _what_ data we want to capture in the `dataLayer`, and _when_ we want to capture each data point (either at page load time or with each event), we are in a position to finalise the documentation for the webmaster that makes it clear what variables to set in the dataLayer, and when.
 This will be the basis for [integrating the `dataLayer` onto the website](#1.5) below.